powiedl/twitter-clone-typescript/README.md

 }
 ```

-# Modifications to the source code (which were not obious to me)
+# Modifications to the source code (which were not obvious to me)

-In this section I note the modifications which I need to make to the source code because of the usage of TypeScript.
+In this section I note the modifications which I needed to make to the source code because of the usage of TypeScript.
 If I figured out a general rule of the modification I have also noted this somewhere above.
 If it is a "single" noteworthy modification I will document them here (a section for each file and within this a subsection for each function).
 If I had to do the same modification multiple times I'm not sure if I post all occurences of this particular modification inside this readme.
 And maybe I will put this modifications into a separate file for the front- and the backend (depending how long this section will be at the end).

 ## user.controller.ts